Waterlike density anomaly in fermions: Results

 The phase boundaries are given by the crossing between different energy hyperplanes.
 For instance, for the coexistence between $(0,0)$ and $(1,0)$, we have

 For the coexistence between $(1,0)$ and $(1,1)$, we get

 and so on.
-Collecting all solutions, we draw the phase diagram for two qualitatively distinct cases: $U \leq 0$ and $U > 0$.
+Collecting all solutions, we draw the phase diagram for two qualitatively distinct cases in the atomic limit: $U \leq 0$ and $U > 0$.
 In the next subsections we discuss these diagrams and the density anomaly regions, which appear in both cases.
 The effects of changing $t$, $U$ and $V$ on the density anomaly are also addressed.